sinnie/learn_web_dev/node.md

 [Socket.IO](./node/socketio.md)

 ## Introduction to Node
 Node.js was created in 2009 by Ryan Dahl as an open-source, cross-platform JavaScript runtime environment for developing server tools and applications.
 Node uses Chrome's V8 engine to create an _event-driven_, _single-threaded_ (sorta), _non-blocking_ I/O model that makes it lightweight and efficient.
-Node excels in real-time applications that run across distributed devices, and is useful for I/O based programs that need to be fast and/or handle lots of connections.
-Another benefit of Node is that it allows developers to use JavaScript, a language most web developers already know, to write programs (servers) that run directly on operating systems.
-Although Node has some powerful features, it should be avoided when working with CPU intensive applications.
+Node.js excels in real-time applications that run across distributed devices, and is useful for I/O based programs that need to be fast and/or handle lots of connections.
+Another benefit of Node.js is that it allows developers to use JavaScript, a language most web developers already know, to write programs (servers) that run directly on operating systems.
+Although Node.js has some powerful features, it should be avoided when working with CPU intensive applications.

 ### Terms
 #### So what exactly does _event-driven_, _non-blocking_, and _single-threaded_ mean?
 And what is I/O?